cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 {% include toc title="Table of Contents" %}

-If you have a newer device, such as an iPhone XS or newer, you will not be able to use checkra1n.
-Check the [Device Selection](device-selection) page to check if your device is compatible.
-{: .notice--primary}

-On iOS 14.0 - 14.2, checkra1n is only compatible with A9(X) and A10(X)devices at this time.
-A11 will be added a future date.
-{: .notice--primary}

-checkra1n is currently only compatible with macOS & Linux.
 You are currently not running a macOS or Linux device and checkra1n will not work on your system.
 You can use [bootra1n](/using-bootra1n) instead.
 {: .notice--danger #hide_os}

 <script src="{{ '/assets/js/hide.js' | absolute_url }}"></script>

+On iOS 14.0 - 14.2, checkra1n is only compatible with A9(X) and A10(X) devices for the moment.
+A11 support will be added a future date.
+{: .notice--info}

 checkra1n is a [semi-tethered jailbreak](/types-of-jailbreak#semi-tethered-jailbreaks){:target="_blank"}, meaning it requires a PC to re-apply the exploit after a reboot.
 Click the link to learn more.
-{:.notice--info}
+{:.notice--textbox}

 checkra1n is capable of jailbreaking millions of iOS device on firmwares 12.0 and above.
-It's currently only compatible with macOS and Linux but a Windows release is coming in the future.
+It's currently only compatible with macOS and Linux.
+A Windows release is planned to release in the future.

 Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager).
 For this we will be using Cydia.
 You may already be familiar with Cydia, as it has been the default package manager for over a decade.